Essential points for kitty care

 The first point is the most important point.
 Love kitty even when kitty is naughty (see kitty-nature).
-Kitty learns positive behavior by observation and example.
+Kitty learns positive behaviour by observation and example.

 If and when kitty uses an other than designated toilet area, the solution is simple.
 Place kitty toilet product into designated kitty-toilet.
 Kitty will discover toilet product in the correct location.
 Soon kitty will be happy to use it.
 In addition, kitty will learn about a very interesting material called ‘kitty-litter’.
 This material is intuitive and useful to kitty.